thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 In many cases, following Tell, Don't Ask will result in the smallest possible public interface between classes.
-In the above example, `has_valid_credit_card?` can now be made private, because it comes an internal concern encapsulated within `User`.
+In the above example, `has_valid_credit_card?` can now be made private, because it becomes an internal concern encapsulated within `User`.

 Public methods are a liability.
 Before they can be changed, moved, renamed, or